ISO & YOUR BUSINESSES

 ISO & #QUALITYFORALL

-Everyone! #QualityForAll is by industry professionals for industry professionals, businesses and organizations.
+Everyone! #QualityForAll was created by industry professionals for industry professionals, businesses and organizations.

 The ISO 27001 standard is for information security management systems, specifically.
-ISO 20252 is for best practices in data quality throughout the entire insights and market research project life cycle.
-What’s more, it’s the easier of the two standards to achieve, thereby decreasing barriers to compliance.
+ISO 20252 is for best practices in data quality throughout the entire insights and market research project life cycle, and more applicable for the #QualityForAll mission.
+What’s more, it’s the easier of the two standards to achieve—even for smaller businesses—thereby decreasing barriers to compliance.

-As more businesses become certified, the divergence between those that have proven best practices, and those that have not, will widen.
+As more businesses become ISO 20252 certified, the divergence between those that have proven best practices, and those that have not, will widen.
 Clients’ expectations will increase, and by default, brands will be forced to follow suit.
+In 2024, we’ve already seen a real shift from a key brand having established certification requirements for the critical online quantitative sampling current and prospective vendors, and there are indications that this trend will grow into other methodologies.
 The fact is that shifting consumer perception of our industry won’t happen unless there’s a shift in the product we deliver.
 And we can’t shift the product we deliver if we don’t clearly and methodically identify what market research and insights providers need in order to increase their quality output.

+Awareness that the global market research standard, also known as ISO 20252, exists and can help to alleviate some of the persistent concerns facing the industry.
 While it’s obvious that consumer trust in the data and service quality we provide is at an alarmingly low level, it’s not clear is how to reverse the trend.
 The first challenge is that our industry has no universal definition of quality.
 What’s more, there exists no clear path to establishing the parameters required to craft that definition.
 Factor in inconsistent demand from brands for high levels of service, and we’re in a perfect storm.
 One that threatens to undermine our entire profession.
+However, ISO 20252 can provide guidance and established best practices to help companies turn the tide.